-- a) To provide opportunities for new residential, commercial, and industrial development. - b) To provide a broad mix of quality housing choices, both to rent and to own, in sufficient supply and variety in type, cost, affordability and location to meet the varying housing needs of the community. - c) To promote the creative use of landscaping, energy efficiency, building and site design in residential development and the integration of new buildings to harmonize with established areas. - d) To maintain stable, safe, attractive, and healthy residential neighbourhoods which are protected from conflicting land uses. - e) To promote architecturally compatible housing and compatible lot sizes in existing residential areas. - f) To encourage industrial uses that are in compliance with Provincial emissions standards and servicing capacities. - g) To guide the location and development of community facility uses ensuring their compatibility with surrounding land uses. - h) To meet the urban natural environment, and parks and open space needs of the community and to protect unique or fragile natural landscapes. - To undertake a floodplain management program to ensure proper land use and to minimize risk to life, property damage and social disruption from flooding and the need for large capital expenditures for flood protection purposes. - j) To ensure the orderly and safe development of lands within the Special Policy Area of Wingham Ward.
+- a) To provide opportunities for new residential, commercial, and industrial development. - b) To provide a broad mix of quality housing choices, both to rent and to own, in sufficient supply and variety in type, cost, affordability and location to meet the varying housing needs of the community. - c) To promote the creative use of landscaping, energy efficiency, building and site design in development and the integration of new buildings to harmonize with established areas with consideration for the impacts of a changing climate. - d) To maintain stable, safe, attractive, and healthy residential neighbourhoods which are protected from conflicting land uses. - e) To promote urban design principles in existing residential areas, with consideration for Residential Intensification Guidelines. - f) To encourage industrial uses that are compatible with surrounding uses. - g) To guide the location and development of community facility uses ensuring their compatibility with surrounding land uses. - h) To meet the urban natural environment, and parks and open space needs of the community and to protect unique or fragile natural landscapes. - i) To undertake a floodplain management program to ensure proper land use and to minimize risk to life, property damage and social disruption from flooding and the need for large capital expenditures for flood protection purposes. - j) To ensure the orderly and safe development of lands within the Special Policy Area of Wingham Ward.